 Q: Can I still visit my elderly parents if they have underlying health conditions?

 A: It’s essential to weigh the risks and benefits of visiting elderly parents with underlying health conditions.
 If you do decide to visit, take precautions to reduce the risk of transmission, including wearing a mask, washing your hands frequently, and maintaining social distancing.
-(See Also: Is It Safe To Visit Agra Now?
-Travel Guide)
+(See Also: Is It Safe To Visit Kedarnath in June?
+Find Out Now)

 Q: What are some alternative options for visiting elderly parents?